 [ PATTERN = '<regex_pattern>' ]

-By default, columns in external files are automatically mapped to columns in an external table in sequence.
-That is, the first column in an external table is automatically mapped to the first column in the external file, and so on.
+By default, the data columns in the external file are automatically mapped to the columns defined in the external table in sequence.
+That is, the first column of the external table is automatically mapped to the first data column in the external file.

 Notice